 “Everything we do must be for the child.
 If it’s not, then we need to reconsider why we are doing it.”

 David J. Bailey, MD, MBA, became president and CEO of the Nemours Foundation in 2006.
-Nemours is an integrated Children’s Health System with two freestanding hospitals in the Delaware Valley and Florida serving children from across the United States and internationally, and operating 45 primary, specialty and urgent care clinics in four states.
+Nemours is an integrated Children’s Health System with two free-standing hospitals in the Delaware Valley and Florida serving children from across the United States and internationally, and operating 50 plus primary, specialty and urgent care clinics in five states.
 Nemours also operates KidsHealth, ranked as the No. 1 website for children’s health care information; and is renowned for its research and medical education programs.

 Under Dr. Bailey’s leadership, Nemours has sharpened its strategic focus on becoming a pre-eminent voice for children’s healthcare focused on the whole child and actively engaged in population health and children’s health advocacy initiatives in 22 states.
 A member of the Healthcare Value Network, Dr. Bailey is leading Nemours transformation to a culture of Continuous Improvement using the Toyota LEAN principles to improve quality outcomes and safety, increase operational efficiency and ensure the best of patient- and family-centered care.